-You have the entirety of 2 calendar days, the weekend of 6 & 7 August 2022, Amsterdam (GMT+1) time zone, to complete it (48 hours).
-If you take a break, however, ensure that your internet connection is stable and your browser remains open.
+You have the entirety of 2 calendar days, the weekend of 9 & 10 March 2024, Amsterdam (GMT+1) time zone, to complete it (48 hours).
+If you take a break, you can save the exam and continue later.
+However, we recommend finishing the exam in one stretch to avoid potential browser crashes.
 We recommend you use Mozilla Firefox, Google Chrome, Microsoft Edge or Safari Web Browser as your internet browser on a laptop or desktop computer.
-If you close your browser for whatever reason, you will lose all your data and you will have to start over(!)
+If you close your browser for whatever reason without saving, you will lose all your data and you will have to start over(!)
 There is nothing we can do to prevent client-side problems like this, so prepare properly.

-It takes many people over 6 hours to complete the exam, so make sure you schedule enough time in your agenda.
+It takes many people over 4 hours to complete the exam, so make sure you schedule enough time in your agenda.

-There are no resists.
+There are no resists, just like in life.
 You can only submit one exam attempt in each course.

-If you don't want to take the exam this round, you can postpone it to the next course round (as often as you want) by posting it in the exam thread that will be created in the Facebook group.
+However, if you don't want to take the exam this round, you can postpone it to the next course round (as often as you want) by posting it in the exam thread that will be created in the Facebook group.
 If you don't post that you're postponing and don't submit the exam, you'll fail the exam.